a1anw0ng/allersafe/backend/README.md

 FastAPI-based backend service for food allergy detection and safe alternative finder.

+## Important Note

+⚠️ **This system only works with food products that have their brand labeling and packaging visible.** The ideal use case is photographing packaged products at a grocery store where the ingredient list, nutrition label, and allergen warnings are clearly visible on the packaging.
+The AI requires this information to accurately detect allergens.

 ## Features

 - 🔍 **8-Phase Analysis Pipeline**: Comprehensive allergen detection + alternative finding